What is liquidity in stocks?

 What is next?

 If you have enjoyed reading this post, consider sharing it with your friends and colleagues on social media platforms.
-If you have any questions or suggestions for us (including spotted errors), let us know by leaving a comment below.
+If you have any questions or suggestions for us (including spotted errors), let us know by leaving a comment here.